-Claims arising from motor vehicle accidents can be heard by Small Claims Court in many other Canadian jurisdictions.
-However, due to Manitoba's more extensive no-fault insurance system through Manitoba Public Insurance Corporation ("MPIC"), the circumstances under which these types of claims are brought in Manitoba are more limited.
+Claims arising from motor vehicle accidents can be heard by Small Claims Court in many other Canadian jurisdictions.224 However, due to Manitoba's more extensive no-fault insurance system through Manitoba Public Insurance Corporation ("MPIC"), the circumstances under which these types of claims are brought in Manitoba are more limited.

-In the Commission's view, claims under section 3(1)(b) may be better suited to the administrative scheme under The Manitoba Public Insurance Corporation Act185 rather than adjudication at Small Claims Court.
-The Commission notes that, currently, assessments for liability can take place through two different channels: Small Claims Court or the Liability Review process of MPIC, where an independent adjudicator will provide an opinion on liability.
-The assessment under the Small Claims Practices Act can take place either as the only assessment or as an appeal from MPIC's Liability Review process.186
+Assessments for liability can take place through two different channels: Small Claims Court or the Liability Review process of MPIC, where an independent adjudicator will provide an opinion on liability.
+The assessment under the Small Claims Practices Act can take place either as the only assessment or as an appeal from MPIC's Liability Review process.225